Student Handbook

 Student Parking

 Parking is extremely limited at Seattle Central and in the Capitol Hill area.
-Four types of parking permits are available to students: daytime (all day), carpool, afternoon and evening permits (for parking from 12 noon until closing, and all day Saturdays) and night time permits.
+Four types of parking permits are available to students: daytime (all day) and night time permits.
 Student parking permits are not valid for parking on campus during days and times when the college does not offer classes.

 The daytime, all-day student permits are offered on a first come, first served basis only to eligible students.
 The college limits the sale of the all-day parking permits due to limited availability.
 These permits are available for purchase online or at the cashier’s office typically one month before the beginning of the quarter.